IshKevin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 $ 20-hiago contain script to replace letter c
 $ 21-revers containt script to revers
 $ 22-users_and_homes contain script for to display all user
 $ 100-empty_cask contain script to display empty files
+$ 101-gifs contain script for gifs